-After restarting, you will get a report indicating if you have a memory problem.
+After restarting, you’ll get a report indicating if you have a memory problem.

 How to run SFC Scanner

 SFC Scanner will now scan your system for disk errors that need to be fixed.
-Even if it finds nothing, some users have found that their computers work better after a full scan.
+Even if it finds nothing, some users have found that their PCs work better after a full scan.

-One of the reasons for a memory management error in Windows 10 could be your graphics card drivers being outdated or not working.
-If you are not using the latest driver version, try installing the newest one available.
+One of the reasons for the Memory Management error in Windows 10 could be your graphics card drivers are outdated or not working.
+If you aren’t using the latest driver version, try installing the newest one available.

 If you have already installed the latest drivers, try the “uninstall/reinstall” method.
 Sometimes it happens that a driver is broken or corrupted, but remains undetected.
 The necessary drivers depend on your graphics card, of course.
 Windows 10 will be able to tell you which graphics card is installed on your system, but it will probably be an Intel integrated graphics card or something from Nvidia or AMD.
 External graphics cards have more memory than built-in graphics and are more vulnerable to overheating.

-If these steps do not help you to solve the error, you can try to contact a specialist so that he or she will surely find and solve the problem.
+If these steps don’t help you to solve the error, you can try to contact a specialist so that he or she will surely find and solve the problem.